raft-tech/raft-tech.github.io/services-cloud-native.md

   service3:
     head: Scalability
     img: /assets/Scalable.svg
-    txt: Modern software should be scalable from the first day of production.
-For application level scalability, we break down the solution into microservices following the 12 factor app, reactive manifesto, and use non-blocking IO.
-Then on the infrastructure level, we utilize best battle tested open source container orchestration system currently available, Kubernetes.
+    txt: "Modern software should be scalable from the first day in Production.
+For application level scalability, we break the solution down into microservices that use non-blocking IO, following the Twelve-Factor App methodology and Reactive Manifesto.
+At the infrastructure level we utilize the best battle-tested open source container orchestration system currently available: Kubernetes."
   service4:
     head: Event Sourcing
     img: /assets/Event_Sourcing.svg